wallaclone/Wallababy-front/README.md

 To run this project locally do the following:

-- First clone the backend project and follow the instructions
+- First clone the backend project and follow the instructions there (link)
-- Clone the project
+- Clone this project
 - Run ```npm install``` to install all the dependencies
 - Run ```npm start``` and start server on http://localhost:3001/

 ## Features

 ## Future improvements

 ## API documentation  📖
-(backend readme)
+(backend readme link)

 ## Built with

 - React & React Bootstrap
+- NodeJS & Express
 - MongoDB & Mongoose
 - Deployed with AWS

 ## Authors

-This app was made as a final project during the Keepcoding Fullstack Web Development Bootcamp (VIII Edition) by Gonzalo Liaño, Sergio Pérez and Gema Segarra.
+This app was made as a final project during the **Keepcoding Fullstack Web Development Bootcamp** (VIII Edition) by Gonzalo Liaño, Sergio Pérez and Gema Segarra.

 <table>
 <tr><td align="center"><a href="https://github.com/Gon99"><img src="https://avatars0.githubusercontent.com/u/43567070?v=4" width="100px;" alt="Gonzalo avatar"/><br/><sub><b>Gonzalo</b></sub></a><br/><a href="https://github.com/Gon99"></a>